fbpx

 .

 • Play is the crucible in which imagination and creativity can be cultivated and expressed.
-The child who pretends to be a cowboy, a mother, a fairy, a firefighter is demonstrating some knowledge of these roles and is working through his or her own ideas about all that they entail.
+The child who pretends to be a cowboy, a mother, a fairy, or a firefighter is demonstrating some knowledge of these roles and is working through their own ideas about what they entail.

 .

-The play of little children passes from simple motor activities with toys to socialized play with other little children, and then to dramatic and constructive play.
+Little children’s play passes from simple motor activities with toys to socialized play with other little children, and then to dramatic and constructive play.
 The fifteen-month-old child, for instance, likes to put objects into receptacles.
 The two-year-old likes to play beside but not with another child.
-The three-year-old will play with few other children in co-operative projects like building bridges and buildings out of blocks.
+The three-year-old will play with a few other children in cooperative projects like building bridges and buildings out of blocks.
 The four-year-old prefers playing with other children in complex dramatic play.
-The five-year-old will work on projects that last more than a day, and likes to go on excursions with his friends.
+The five-year-old will work on projects that last more than a day and likes to go on excursions with friends.

 Finding the right balance

-The key to helping your child reach his potential is to find the right balance between work and play.
+The key to helping your child reach their potential is to find the right balance between work and play.
 Here are some recommendations from the American Academy of Pediatrics:

 • Give kids ample, unscheduled time to be creative, to reflect, and to decompress;